swapnaliJadhav2010/EventManagement/README.md

 <img width="597" alt="filterBySportName" src="https://github.com/swapnaliJadhav2010/EventManagement/assets/126250475/c6d6feda-2f3f-478e-9170-f3a71755197b"><br>
 check the selections available for particular event: when you give the event_name, all the available selections will be appear<br>
 <img width="593" alt="filterByEventName" src="https://github.com/swapnaliJadhav2010/EventManagement/assets/126250475/2d2d076f-778b-4d0d-9a8b-754d40f79d51"><br>
-check the price in the range : I had added 4 selection but only two are between the range of min and max price<br>
+check the price in the range : I added 4 selection but only two are between the range of min and max price<br>
 <img width="587" alt="filterByPrice" src="https://github.com/swapnaliJadhav2010/EventManagement/assets/126250475/d217aa3c-6f04-4dde-a150-583bbadbb90a">

 #### Test the delete functionality:
 use sport id to delete it:<br>
 <img width="593" alt="deletesport" src="https://github.com/swapnaliJadhav2010/EventManagement/assets/126250475/c29df915-a5a3-4224-8189-5b08598c2570"><br>
 you can delete the events and selections in same way

+## Deployment on docker
+There is Dockerfile present in git repository which contains all the information such as command to run prerequisite, and run this django project.<br>
+Now run the following commands in terminal navigating to project root directory: docker build -t sportevents .<br>
+docker run -p 8000:8000 sportevents